 Benign!
-Even though I had a dire diagnosis of metastatic melanoma, my surgeon, after asking questions, prodding for lumps, and evaluating X-rays and blood test results, predicted my chances of coming out clean were between 85 and 90 percent.
-However, two pathologists and a posse of doctors during a biweekly dermatopathology conference, favored the metastatic melanoma diagnosis.
-They were mistaken.
+Even though I had a dire diagnosis of metastatic melanoma, with a second opinion correcting to invasive melanoma, my surgeon predicted my chances of coming out clean were between 85 and 90 percent.
 Thank you.
 But the time between hearing the scary diagnosis and learning the pathology results from surgery totaled 30 agonizing days.
 Worst days of my life.
-The anxiety ended Friday when I accidentally learned the results.
+The anxiety ended when I accidentally learned the results.

 |Our latest refrigerator decoration won't be coming down anytime soon.
 Benign pathology results!|